czeizinger/ambient-to-cwop/README.md

 ### 20 FEB 2023 Update

-Ambient-To-CWOP project has reached an end-of-life cycle and is being archives.
+Ambient-To-CWOP project has reached its end-of-life cycle and is being archived.
 Should you need a simple replacement with more functions and no hosting requirements, take a look at https://ambientcwop.com.

 ## Setup, Install, and Deployment